jacobuhlig/NodeJS-2023-Mandatory-I/public/pages/webArchitecture/frontendStructure/frontendStructure.md

 In this project the structure has been set up as such:

-At the top level, there are topic, under each of which are an array of sub-topics.
+At the top level, there are topics, under each of which is an array of sub-topics.
 Within each sub-topic folder, there are between one to three files.

 At minimum, there has to be a markdown file (.md), as this is essential for the rendering of the page itself.

-However, it isn't always necessary to have corresponding javascript file (.js), as the functionality needs of the given page is inadequate.
+However, it isn't always necessary to have corresponding javascript file (.js), as the functionality needs of the given page aren't existent.

 Additionally, there might also not be a need for a separate style-sheet file (.css), if all relevant styling is being applied by either the `main.css` or the `markdown.css`.